The perfect Linux Install Guide

 This is just one of the decisions you will have to make along making your perfect install.
 Here are the main ones as of time of writing.

-Note some distros are harder to install than others, if the Debian one is too hard I recommend LMDE 6 as it has an easy installer.
-For arch you can use the arch install script or someone else if you need.
+Note some distros are harder to install than others,.
+For arch you can use the arch install script or someone else if you need,but I did myself.

 Then you have to decide what desktop environment you want to use here are just a few